divs-and-devs/components/README.md

 This module uses storybook, a component inspector/documentation.
 Run it using `npm run storybook`.

-## Documentation

-You can find the documentation on https://frontend-components.altura.io.

 ## Development

 New versions are automatically rolled out using pipelines.
-You can find the latest package on [Azure Feeds](https://dev.azure.com/re-software/KL0271%20-%20Altura/_packaging?_a=package&feed=d-components&package=%40altura/components&protocolType=Npm&version=1.2.12475)